cu-ecen-aeld/final-project-Buff-Chandan/README.md

 Recently there has been a increase in the awareness among the people regarding health.
 The most important aspect is what we feed into our bodies.
 Organic farming is considered to be one of the best methods to grow nutritious food.
 But we need a good culture medium to grow plants in a controlled environment to maintain a economically feasible model of farming.
 Humidity and temperature are two main aspects of it.

 In this project I intend to learn about:
-1. Build image of the Beaglebone Black board using QEMU.
+1. Build image of the Beaglebone Black board.
 2. Gain hands-on practice on Beaglebone Black board to build the project on buildroot.
 3. Intergate the sensor based on I2C protocol.
 4. Display the readings of the sensor on the console.